 Greater focus, improved self-control, and increased self-discipline are only a few of the lasting benefits that a practitioner or trainee realizes from their study of any martial art.

-As a business owner, your challenge is to translate the discipline you impart in your teaching to your employees to ensure the smooth operation of your business.
+As a business owner, your challenge is to translate the discipline you impart in your teaching to your employees.
+This will help to ensure the smooth operation of your business.
 How you impart these lessons to your employees may go far in determining the success of your business.

-This article identifies some common communication errors and also provides suggestions on how to improve communications with your employees and impart the same lessons that you are providing to your students.
+This article identifies some common communication errors between the business owner and their employees.
+It also provides suggestions on how to improve employee communication and impart the same lessons you provide to your students.

 Discipline pertains to improving employee performance by assisting the employee (at least at first) to learn so they can perform more effectively.
-One prevalent error is treating discipline as punishment.
-The threat of additional sanctions will not correct or eliminate unwanted behavior.
+One common error is treating discipline as punishment.
+The threat of additional punishment will not correct or eliminate unwanted behavior.
 Instead, it usually has the opposite effect.

-Negative sanctions generally succeed only in limited instances where certain factors are present.
-Thus, just as your students learn discipline, so too should employee discipline be viewed as an opportunity for the employee to learn what needs to be done to bring their behavior up to the standards you demand.
+Negative punishment generally succeed only in limited instances where certain factors are present.
+Thus, just as your students learn discipline, so should your employees.
+Employee discipline is an opportunity for employees to learn how to bring their behavior up to the standards you demand.
 Discipline must have teeth, even in a learning sense.
 But it can’t only be teeth.

-Error #2: Discipline as An I vs. You Confrontation
+Error #2: Employee Discipline as An I vs. You Confrontation

 While martial arts may, in some circumstances, involve confrontation, employee discipline should not.
 Discipline should not be viewed as something done to an employee, but rather as something done with an employee.
 Effective discipline requires you and your employee work together to solve a problem.
-The result of this combined effort is an employee who feels respected, who is involved in the process, and who feels more a part of the team.
+The result of this combined effort is an employee who feels respected, involved, and more a part of the team.
 Remember, discipline needs to be a team process.

 Error #3: Too Late